 For asynchronous online courses, we suggest having at least one online discussion each week.

 - Discussions Overview

 Canvas Modules will provide structure for your course.
 ITG recommends using weekly modules, as well as an orientation module.
-We’ve included an orientation module as well as a Week 1 module to get you started.
-They include a weekly overview page, online discussion and assignment.
-You can easily create additional modules with the same structure by duplicating the Week 1 module.
+We’ve included an orientation module which includes an overview page and an online introductions discussion.
+You can easily create additional modules starting with Week 1 (and add an overview page, assignments and other items to it as needed, then duplicate the module to create modules for subsequent weeks).
 Then, customize and build out your weekly modules by doing the following: